Great Northern Route 4: Western Montana and Northern Idaho

 John F. Stevens was the chief construction engineer and discoverer of the crucial Marias Pass that enabled the Great Northern tracks to wend their way through the Rockies.
 In later life, Stevens was instrumental in the onset of construction of the Panama Canal.
 The elevation of Marias Pass is 5,213 feet, nearly one mile above sea level.

 Dedicated on July 21, 1925, the Stevens statue has since been moved to be near an obelisk erected to commemorate Theodore Roosevelt.
-Completed in 1931, it stands sixty feet above the surface, with an additional nineteen feet below ground.
+Completed in 1931, the obelisk stands sixty feet above the surface, with an additional nineteen feet below ground.

 John F. Stevens III was on hand to unveil the statue of his grandfather sculpted by Gaetano Cecere.
 The subject of the statue as also in attendance (he would not die until 1943) and he said a few words.
 “The many years which I spent in the service of the Great Northern Railway, years which covered the best part of my active life, were by far, to me at least, the most satisfactory of my career,” he said.
 “The knowledge. . . which I gained from that master mind, James J. Hill, has been, since I first met him, the dominant influence in my working career.”
 He went on to say, “It is a common truism that corporations have no souls.
 But I think that you will all agree with me that one corporation has a soul, and that it is wonderfully shown here today, and besides soul, this one has lasting memory.”